ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 An __enhanced measurable space__ is a triple $(X,M,N)$, where $(X,M)$ is a [[measurable space]] and $N\subset M$ is a [[σ-ideal]] of $M$ whose elements are known as __negligible sets__.
 \end{definition}

-We can keep the same definition of a measurable maps.
+We can keep the same definition of a measurable map.
 Two measurable maps
 $$f,g\colon(X,M,N)\to(X',M',N')$$
 are __equal almost everywhere__ if